 Get a secure PC, Mac, or Linux computer built ready for work at Michigan Medicine.

 HITS offers several options for Michigan Medicine desktop, laptop, and tablet computers.
-Each has the software tools, security features, and management features that enable a reliable, secure, and supportable computing environment.
-Choose from five managed computing options:
+Each has software tools, security features, and management features that enable a reliable, secure, and supportable computing environment.
+Choose from six managed computing options:

 When contacting HITS for support, you will be asked for the TermID of your computer.
 All HITS managed computing devices are assigned a unique eight character terminal ID (TermID).
 Generally, managed computing devices have a physical tag attached to the outside of the computer, also known as an asset tag, featuring the TermID.
 They can also be identified in the operating system settings.